rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

 Performing parallel reductions with a collector requires additional considerations.
-For example, if the collection into which you are inserting is an ordered data set, such as a List, then the elements in the resulting collection must be in the same order, regardless of whether you use a serial or parallel stream.
+For example, if the collection into which you are inserting is an ordered data set, such as a `List`, then the elements in the resulting collection must be in the same order, regardless of whether you use a serial or parallel stream.
 This may reduce performance, though, as some operations are unable to be completed in parallel.